Nobilis: First edition

-The first edition was printed on demand by Pharos Press in 1999 with cover art by Alphonse Mucha.
+The first edition was an indie role-playing game printed on demand by Pharos Press in 1999 with cover art by Alphonse Mucha.

 Second edition

 In 2002 Hogshead Publishing printed the second edition.
-When Hogshead Publishing shut down in 2003, the rights to the book returned to Borgstrom, but arrangements were made with Guardians of Order to publish the second edition.
+When Hogshead Publishing closed in 2003, the rights to the book returned to Borgstrom, but arrangements were made with Guardians of Order to publish the second edition.

-The second edition is a coffee table-style book, the cover designed by Universal Head, with a ribbon bookmark; it is called the "Great White Book" by Nobilis fans.
+The second edition is a coffee table-style book, with the cover designed by Universal Head, and with a ribbon bookmark.
 Full-page black and white art was commissioned for this book, in particular from Charles Vess and Michael William Kaluta; Borgstrom's flash fiction, set in the game world, fills its large margins.
 This edition won the Origins Award for Best Graphic Presentation Book Format Product 2002, and the 2003 Diana Jones Award for Excellence in Gaming.
 Guardians of Order ceased operations in 2006, with an announcement that they would attempt to find other publishers for their games.

-The second edition of Nobilis was translated into French in 2002 by the Swiss company 2 dés sans faces, société coopérative ("2 dice without faces, cooperative society").
-Curiously, this translation was available for sale before the original English edition.
+The second edition of Nobilis was translated into French in 2002 by the Swiss company 2 Dés Sans Faces (2 dice without faces), and was available for sale before the original English edition.
 The French edition, for reason of available space, replaced the scenario from the English language book with an original scenario, set in a media-obsessed Chancel.
 A gamemaster's screen, titled Perfidie, was released in late 2002, with a small booklet including errata and the scenario from the English language book.

 A single sourcebook was published for second edition, The Game of Powers, which provides rules for live action role-playing.
 Attempts to publish a second sourcebook, to be entitled A Society of Flowers, were unsuccessful until March 2008: part of the supplement was finally made available as a free pdf download from Eos Press or for a small fee from drivethrurpg.com, under the name Unlikely Flowerings.
 This document was the first of an announced series of "peculiar books" that would make available the whole "work version" of Society of Flowers.
 Then those peculiar books, completed and cleaned, would be released later in 2008 in hardcopy version.
 However, the second peculiar book and Society of Flowers were delayed following personal problems of the author, with the second peculiar book, Creatures, Clothed in Strangeness, eventually seeing release in September 2009 as a free pdf download from imago.hitherby.com.